 - Pubic hair

 - Increase in testicle size

-- Mood Swings: The increased levels of mood swings in a teen boy's body can make the emotions rage out of control at times.
+The increased levels of mood swings in a teenager boy's body can make the emotions rage out of control at times.
 Teens might go from feeling sad to feeling happy with little explanation for the change.
 Some mood variation is normal and will abate when the hormones level out.
 However, extreme mood swings may be a signal that counseling or medical treatment should be sought.